danielbirman28/FoodRecipesProject/README.md

 |           424680 |      4.80217 |            2503 |     6.0004  |       33.6336 |
 |            89831 |      4.78994 |            2436 |     9.35591 |       97.3001 |
 |           383346 |      4.76688 |            2368 |     8.86318 |       41.0249 |

+## Assessment of Missingness

+During our data cleaning step, we found that three columns have significant missing values: <code class="language-plaintext highlighter-rouge">'rating'</code>, <code class="language-plaintext highlighter-rouge">'review'</code>, and <code class="language-plaintext highlighter-rouge">'date'</code>.

+### NMAR Analysis

+The missing data in the 'rating' column may be NMAR (Not Missing At Random) if user experiences and platform design influence the likelihood of providing a rating.
+Users who had extremely positive or negative experiences might be more inclined to leave a rating, while those with moderate or indifferent experiences might skip the step to leave a rating.
+Additionally, if the platform's design makes rating optional, the missingness could be related to user interface elements rather than random factors.

+## Missingness Dependency